 Each year millions of visitors both locals and international pay a visit to see the beautiful landscape of the tulips in Keukenhof gardens.

-Around 7 million flower bulbs and 1,600 different types of varieties are planted around the Keukenhof park from almost 100 exhibitors from the Netherlands.
+Around 7 million flower bulbs and 1,600 different types of varieties are planted around the Keukenhof park by almost 100 exhibitors from the Netherlands.

-How to go to Keukenhof gardens from Amsterdam
+How to get to Keukenhof gardens from Amsterdam centre or Schiphol airport

 On my visit to Keukenhof gardens, I did stay in The Hague which is not far from Lisse and drove to the gardens.
 However, if you are visiting the Keukenhof gardens from Amsterdam, here is some info that you may find useful.